 The arrangement and archive of concise information is a reference or word list revealing the uniqueness of how an Australian citizen may verbalise and render certain words and phrases in everyday speech.

 It is an articulation and introduction to learning and understanding the culture and speech of a foreign country and its bronzed Aussie people.
-What you will find here is an expression of voice and the pronunciation and provincialism commonly spoken in every state and territory of Australia.
+What you will find here is an expression of voice and the pronunciation and provincialism commonly spoken in every state and territory of the Commonwealth of Australia.

 The fair dinkum use of this fascinating talk and the specific wording isn't twaddle, nor is it balderdash, doublespeak, colloquialisms, but a colourful and vibrant way of expressing oneself.
-It's a memorandum or manifest of phraseology and prose found and expressed in a series of local terms.
+It's a memorandum or manifest of phraseology and prose found and expressed in a series of local words, phrases and interesting and colourful terms.

 A dictionary must keep pace with the living and changing Australian language, and during its lifetime this work has been revised and re-set several times, apart from frequent lesser revisions and innumerable updates when minor adjustments were made.
 It includes many Aussie slang words and phrases which have recently been added and some now obsolete words have been deleted.